K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   ② Naver Search API requires mobile phone authentication in the process of issuing keys.<br>
   ③ Enter the security character on the left.
 Do not separate uppercase and lowercase characters in security text input.<br>
   ④ Check if you understand and agree to the terms and conditions.<br>
-  ⑤ Click [Issue Key] button and complete issueing of the key.<br>
+  ⑤ Click the [Issue Key] button and complete issuing of the key.<br>

   (2) Issuing Naver Map API Key<br>
   Click the [Add Key] button on the Naver Map API<br>

   ![7-3-2-10]<br>
   ① Select the use environment.<br>
   ② Must enter URL information because you selected 'Web' in your environment.
-If it is not enter it correctly, you cannot use the API service.
+If it is not entered correctly, you cannot use the API service.
 In this case, the value input in the URL field and the domain used by the application in the open cloud platform should match.
 The domain of the application is determined when the application is deployed on an open cloud platform.<br>
   Refer to: [7.4.2.
 Application Deployment]<br>
   ③ Enter the security character on the left.
 Do not separate uppercase and lowercase characters in security text input.<br>
   ④ Check if you understand and agree to the terms and conditions.<br>
-  ⑤ Click [Issue Key] button and complete issueing of the key.<br>
+  ⑤ Click the [Issue Key] button and complete the issuing of the key.<br>

   3. Check Service Key<br>
   ![7-3-2-11]<br>
-  Access to [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI) and login.
-Click [Issue/ Manage Key] button located at the right side.
+  Access to [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI) and log in.
+Click the [Issue/ Manage Key] button located on the right side.

   ![7-3-2-12]<br>
   Go to the screen where you can manage the entire service key of the API service provided by Naver. ① For each API, the service key, registration URL, and ② the number of API calls issued can be checked.
 [7.2.2.3.
 Naver Search] API service can be used as the issuing key of the top search API, and [7.2.2.1.
 Naver Map] and [7.2.2.2.2.1.
 Naver Address-coordinate conversion] API service can be used as the issuing key of the map API.